jzarc002/rshell/README.md

 + Does not read in or execute comments following # symbol

-- Accepts Command Chaining
+- Accepts Command Chaining (echo name && mkdir test ; ls)

-- &&: Executes previous and then the latter command if previous is successful
+  + &&: Executes previous and then the latter command if previous is successful

-- ||: Executes following command only if the previous fails
+  + ||: Executes following command only if the previous fails

-- ; : Executes following command no matter what
+  + ; : Executes following command no matter what

 - Exits the terminal using the command "exit"